RUN WITH PERSEVERANCE

 41 Watch and pray, lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak.
 (NKJV).

 8 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.
 (NKJV).

 Like Demas, many believers today have drawn back or fallen out of the race because they would not watch and pray.

-God does not disqualify or evict the believers from the Christian race when he sins or falls into temptations.
+God does not disqualify or evict believers from the Christian race when they sin or fall into temptations.
 No one among the heroes of faith was without sin!

 25 And everyone who competes for the prize is temperate in all things.
 Now they do it to obtain a perishable crown, but we for an imperishable crown.

 26 Therefore I run thus: not with uncertainty.
 Thus I fight: not as one who beats the air.